-In elective events, the CAPA should contain the entitlements from all applicable instructions at the time of generation of the message, i.e. replacement CAPA messages will be sent if additional applicable instructions are received.
+In elective events, the Forecast/Pre-Advice message should contain the forecasted proceeds from all applicable instructions at the time of generation of the message, i.e. a replacement Forecast/ Pre-Advice message will be sent if additional applicable instructions are received and accepted for further processing.

-A single CAPA message will contain entitlements for all elected options.
+A single Forecast/Pre-Advice message may contain entitlements for all elected options.
 This is valid for both ISO 15022 and ISO 20022.

+It is not recommended to issue Forecast/Pre-Advice messages for on-going events.

 Replacement Preliminary Movement Advice

-In the case where resulting entitlement is updated, and a Movement Preliminary Advice has been sent to the account owner, it is recommended that a replacement Movement Preliminary Advice be triggered upon recalculation of the entitlement as long as cash and/or securities have not been posted to the clients account.
+In the case where resulting proceeds are updated, and a Forecast/Cash Pre-Advice message was previously sent to the account owner, it is recommended that a replacement Forecast/Cash Pre-Advice message is triggered upon recalculation of the proceeds, as long as cash and/or securities have not been posted.

 Examples:

-Critical data element has changed at the event level which affects the resulting cash and/or securities entitlement.
+A data element (rate, ratio, price) has changed at the event/option level which affects the resulting cash and/or securities proceeds.

-Regarding Final Entitlement, when an offer is pro-rated – At this point the resulting entitlement has been recalculated as a critical data element has changed at the offer level.
+When an event is pro-rated – At this point the resulting proceeds/entitlement has been recalculated.
 The account owner is pre-advised of the new cash and/or securities movements.

-The eligible holdings of the account owner dropped to zero.
+If the Forecast/Pre-Advice message was issued prior to entitlement date and the eligible holdings of the account owner changed.

 Cancellation of a Preliminary Movement Advice

-When an election instruction is cancelled - At this point the resulting entitlement has been recalculated to zero and the service provider may send a cancellation of the Movement Preliminary Advice to convey that the movements have been taken down.

-A Movement Preliminary Advice can be sent to pre-advise of a reversal of corporate action cash or securities postings.
-If the CA Confirmation Reversal does not finally take place, this pre-advice of movement reversal may be cancelled by the account servicer.
+If the account servicer was to cancel a previously issued Forecast/Pre-Advice message, it should issue a replacement Forecast/Pre-Advice message with forecasted proceeds of zero.

+The Cancellation of a Preliminary Movement Advice message should be used only in limited scenarios, such as US Lottery events.

-Movement Preliminary Advice Function/Type (NEWM, REPL, REPE)
+Movement Preliminary Advice Function and Type

+For ISO 20022:

+the first movement preliminary advice message (seev.035 - CAFE) sent for an event,

+the first movement preliminary advice pre-advising of a reversal for a previously paid proceed,

-For ISO 20022, the first movement preliminary advice message (seev.035 - CAPA) or the first movement preliminary advice pre-advising of a reversal or immediately following a cancellation of a movement preliminary advice should have the “NotificationType” of the message with value NEWM.
+the first movement preliminary advice message sent immediately following a movement preliminary advice cancellation message

+should have the “NotificationType” of the message with value NEWM.

 For ISO 15022, all movement preliminary advice messages (MT564 + :22F::ADDB//CAPA) will have the Function of the Message (:23G::) with value REPE except when :25D::PROC//ENTL is present, value will be NEWM (for late announcements cases only – see section 3.2.6)